Conscientious objector: Italy

 Until 2004 conscription was mandatory to all able-bodied Italian males.
 Those who were born in the last months of the year typically used to serve in the Navy, unless judged unable for ship service (in this case they could be sent back to Army or Air Force).
 Until 1972, objectors were considered as traitors and tried by a military tribunal; after 1972, objectors could choose an alternative civilian service, which was eight months longer than standard military service (fifteen months, then twelve, as for Army and Air Force, 24 months, then eighteen, then twelve as for the Navy).
 Since such length was judged too punitive, an arrangement was made to make the civilian service as long as the military service.
 Since 2004, Italian males no longer need to object because military service has been turned into volunteer for both men and women.

 Marshall Islands

 In the Republic of the Marshall Islands no person can be conscripted if, after being afforded a reasonable opportunity to do so, he has established that he is a conscientious objector to participation in war (Marshall Islands Constitution Article II Section 11).

 The Netherlands

 Conscription was mandatory to all able-bodied Dutch males until 1 May 1997, when it was suspended.
-The Law on conscientious objections military services is active since 27 September 1962.
-Objectors have to work a third time longer in civil service than is normal for military service.
-The civil service have to be provided by government services, or by institutions designated for employment of conscientious objectors designated by the Secretary of Social Affairs and Employment, who work in the public interest.
+The law on conscientious objections to military service has been active since 27 September 1962.
+Objectors have to perform duties in the civil service, to be provided by government services, or by institutions designated for employment of conscientious objectors designated by the Secretary of Social Affairs and Employment, who work in the public interest.